-- (a) Security is an important consideration in dealing with devices, as some can be (and have been) converted for use as weapons and explosives, which could be operated remotely.
-Additional concerns have been raised due to increased use of non-metallic materials in manufacturing and smaller size, which affects the ability of scanning equipment to detect devices and hidden explosives. - (b) Courts should consider providing varying degrees of access to categories of persons utilizing the courthouse based on their needs and/or their threat potential.
-For example, some groups, such as court employees, members of the bar, and contract employees who have undergone a background check, might be allowed greater use of electronic devices in the courthouse or courtroom, compared to the general public and jurors. - (c) The level of restrictions on admission and use of these devices may well determine the level of burden placed on the court security officers and impact the public's right of access to the courthouse.
+- (A) Members of the media must register with, and receive approval from, the clerk's office before they can request permission from a presiding judge to use a device to communicate from the courtroom. - (B) Members of the media must make a formal request or otherwise receive permission from the presiding judge to use a device to communicate from the courtroom. - (C) Members of the media may use devices to communicate from within the courtroom unless directed otherwise by the presiding judge. - (D) Members of the media must be credentialed to use a device to communicate from the courtroom. - (E) Members of the media may use devices only in designated areas of the courthouse. - (F) Members of the media are only allowed to send and receive text messages in the courtroom if it does not disrupt proceedings. - (G) Members of the media may use their devices to take and transmit notes to their publisher only from a designated area within the courthouse. - (H) Members of the media must not create a verbatim transcript of proceedings. - (e) Security Considerations - (1) Security is an important consideration in dealing with devices, as some can be (and have been) converted for use as weapons and explosives, which could be operated remotely.
+Additional concerns have been raised due to increased use of non-metallic materials in manufacturing and smaller size, which affects the ability of scanning equipment to detect devices and hidden explosives. - (2) Courts should consider providing varying degrees of access to categories of persons utilizing the courthouse based on their needs and/or their threat potential.
+For example, some groups, such as court employees, members of the bar, and contract employees who have undergone a background check, might be allowed greater use of electronic devices in the courthouse or courtroom, compared to the general public and jurors. - (3) The level of restrictions on admission and use of these devices may well determine the level of burden placed on the court security officers and impact the public's right of access to the courthouse.
 Updating and augmenting screening equipment, as has been done at airports, will assist in reducing these concerns, as will better and more frequent training of screening equipment operators.